Nutriadmin/hipaa-policies/source/sections/01-introduction.md

 ## 1.2 Software as a Service (SaaS)

 SaaS Customers utilize hosted software and infrastructure from NutriAdmin to manage their nutrition practice and clients/patients or nutrition-related businesses.
 These customers make use of software running in compliant hosting.
-NutriAdmin makes every effort to reduce the risk of unauthorized disclosure, access, and/or breach of SaaS Customer data through network (firewalls, network security groups, etc) and server settings (encryption at rest and in transit, OSSEC throughout the Platform, etc).
+NutriAdmin makes every effort to reduce the risk of unauthorized disclosure, access, and/or breach of SaaS Customer data through network (firewalls, network security groups, etc) and web-app/database settings (encryption at rest and in transit, etc).

 ## 1.3 NutriAdmin Organizational Concepts